-- 1. Health plans shall not require members to make transportation requests more than two (2) business days in advance. - 2.
-The member should be able to contact the Member Services Department or transportation coordinator at health plan to request assistance for all medical service trips during their health plan enrollment period.
+- 1. Health Plans shall not require members to make transportation requests more than two (2) business days in advance. - 2.
+The member should be able to contact the Member Services Department or transportation coordinator at Health Plan to request assistance for all medical service trips during their Health Plan enrollment period.
 The request may include multiple trips (reference VI.C.
 Types of Approvals). - 3.
-All requests for medical transportation by Medicaid members must be documented and treated as trip requests even if it appears obvious that the individual will not be entitled to NEMT for the trip requested. - 4.
-Health plans shall ensure that an attendant (e.g., parent, guardian, neighbor, friend, other relative) is present with: - a.
+Health Plans shall offer the trip request to in-network NEMT providers first.
+If the in-network NEMT providers are not able to fulfill the request, Health Plans may schedule the trip request through TNC providers.
+TNC providers may be used as first choice for members assigned to a Standard Plan, when the trip is requested less than 2 days in advance.
+Tailored Plans will continue utilizing TNC providers for recovery trips only. - 4.
+All requests for medical transportation by the members must be documented and treated as trip requests even if it appears obvious that the individual will not be entitled to NEMT for the trip requested. - 5.
+Health Plans shall ensure that an attendant (e.g., parent, guardian, neighbor, friend, other relative) is present with: - a.
 Members under the age of eighteen (18), unless emancipated, at no additional cost to the member or attendant.
 The attendant may or may not be the parent. - b.
-Members with special medical, physical or mental impediments, at no additional cost to the Member or attendant.
+Members with special medical, physical or mental impediments, at no additional cost to the member or attendant.
 The attendant may or may not be the parent.